Starkweather (band)

-Starkweather is an American metal band from Philadelphia formed in 1989.
+Starkweather is an American heavy metal band from Philadelphia formed in 1989.
 They have a complex experimental metal sound often including use of dissonance, intricate tempo changes and avant-garde sensibilities.
 Starkweather helped pioneer the hardcore punk/heavy metal crossover sound that would later be known as "metalcore", as well as being a major influence on the mathcore subgenre.
 They have influenced many of today's top selling hardcore/metal bands such as Converge, The Dillinger Escape Plan, Mastodon and Coalesce among many others.

 The name Starkweather is taken from Charles Starkweather, a late-1950s spree killer.

 Biography

 After recording a demo at Why Me?
 Recording (Turning Point, Edgewise, Brody), the band was quickly signed to Harvcore Records and released the Crossbearer LP in 1992.
 Starkweather made an impression with a succession of 7-inch single releases.
-These were followed by their first EP, Starkweather, for Inner Rage Records (1993); the Crossbearer re-issue, for Too Damn Hype (1994); their second full-length effort, Into the Wire, on Edison Recordings (1995); and the 1996 Bitter Frost / Bee Stings and Posion Eggs split with Season to Risk through Supermodel Records.
+These were followed by their first EP, Starkweather, for Inner Rage Records (1993); the Crossbearer re-issue, for Too Damn Hype (1994); their second full-length effort, Into the Wire, on Edison Recordings (1995); and the 1996 Bitter Frost / Bee Stings and Poison Eggs split with Season to Risk through Supermodel Records.

 Starkweather released their third album, Croatoan, in late 2005.
 It was produced by Pierre Remillard (mainly known for producing Canadian death metal bands Cryptopsy and Gorguts), and was released only on vinyl through Hypertension Records.
 In that year, the band went on their first international European tour, visiting the Netherlands, Germany, Belgium, England and France.
 2006 saw the CD release of Croatoan on Candlelight Records.
 Croatoan features session work from bass player Liam Wilson (The Dillinger Escape Plan and Burnside) and guitarist Jim Winters (Believer, Earth Crisis, Turmoil, and The Promise) and the cover art was done by artist Paul Romano, who also worked with Mastodon, The Red Chord, Trivium, Earth, and Godflesh.
 After a period of inactivity, Starkweather's fourth LP This Sheltering Night was released in 2010, followed by a split LP with French band Overmars in 2011.
 Both recordings were produced by Alap Momin (Dälek).
 Following those releases the band had some line-up changes, with founding guitarist Todd Forkin and longtime drummer Harry Rosa leaving the band.
 The last recordings with Forkin and Rosa were released in 2018 as a split LP with Portuguese band Concealment.